 Child Passenger Safety

 Motor vehicle crashes are a leading cause of death for American children aged five to fourteen.
-An average of three children under age 14 were killed and 487 were injured every day in motor vehicle crashes in the U.S. in 2017.
+An average of three children under age 14 were killed every day in motor vehicle crashes in the U.S. in 2017.
 Further, there were 178,000 children under age 14 injured in crashes in 2015, the latest year for which data is available.
 The best way to protect children aged 12 and under from risks posed by air bags is to place them in the back seat, restrained by a child safety seat, booster seat or safety belt, as appropriate.
-Although Advocates does not rate states on whether the law also has a height requirement, states are also urged to mandate that all children less than 57 inches tall be secured by a booster seat, as recommended by the CDC and others.

 Booster Seat Laws